 This standard update improves reporting, visibility, and accounts payable auditing for businesses as they uncover less than favorable findings.
 Other updated requirements include the auditor’s auditing term— specifically, the starting year.
 Any responsibilities during the AP audit must also be relayed clearly.

-The IAASB is not the only organization businesses should familiarize themselves with during an audit.
+The IAASB is not the only thing businesses should familiarize themselves with during an audit.
 Generally Accepted Accounting Principles (GAAP) provide guidelines for accounting processes and accounts payable audit reports.
 To keep it simple, GAAP encourages companies to follow ten principles to provide accurate financial reports and visibility into payment processes.
 GAAP provides finance departments with the standards needed to accurately audit and report financial findings without speculation or uncertainty.

 How to Avoid AP Auditing Aches and Pains